rolancon/confetti/README.md

     num = 5.8e-6
     num = -5.8e-6

-The string datatype can be denotated in four different ways.
-In all four cases whitespace before and after the actual string is not included.
+The string datatype can be denotated in several different ways.
+In all cases whitespace before and after the actual string is not included.

 It can be encoded as literal printable ASCII characters on a single line:

+    str = this is 1 line with numbers, letters and symbols

+The syntax of the string datatype is extended to support the character set of Minicode, which means uppercase letters and shifted symbols from the keyboard are also allowed in a value:

-    str = These are just some lowercase and uppercase ASCII characters including number 1 and symbol #.
+    str = These are just some lowercase and uppercase ASCII characters including number 1.1 and shifted symbol #.

 It can be split up over two different lines using the backslash **\\** newline separator: